Egypt jails key revolution figure Abdel Fattah for 5 years

 Cairo described the German foreign ministry's release as "a blatant and unjustified meddling in Egyptian internal affairs".

+Before the sentencing, the group Human Rights Watch on Sunday slammed "the government's rush to use emergency courts... after holding people illegally for years in pretrial detention".

+The New York-based rights watchdog then said that if Abdel Fattah and the other activists were to be sentenced, this would confirm "that fierce repression of peaceful critics remains the order of the day in Egypt".

-Rights group say there are some 60,000 political prisoners in Egypt facing brutal, unhygienic conditions and overcrowded cells.
+Rights groups say Egypt is holding some 60,000 political prisoners, many facing brutal conditions and overcrowded cells.

 In a 2019 interview with the show 60 Minutes on broadcaster CBS, Sisi said there were no political prisoners in Egypt.